Wylarel/WahaApplication/README.md

 - Have access to more than 500,000 definitions thanks to the Wiktionary
 - Order directly and easily from several local sandwich shops and restaurants

+Its goal is to simplify student and administrative life for everyone.
+Developed in open-source by and for students.

 ### Translation
 This document has not been translated in its entirety because the target audience is almost exclusively French-speaking.
 Feel free to [contact me](https://www.wylarel.com/) if you have any questions.